Irfan-Chowdhury/version-elevate/README.md

 # version-elevate
-This a Laravel package which will notify the buyers to upgrade their current app to the new version.
+This package will notify the buyers about the new version and it can upgrade their current app to the new version.